John Biggar.com : Climbing Instructor and Guidebook Author

 Dungeon Hill rock climbing routes

 **** JFMAMJJASOND 7, 15, 10, 3 A remote but excellent big cliff with lots of great rock.
 Mostly midge free, especially on windy afternoons.
-The biggest routes are 150m, but lots of shorter routes too.
+The biggest routes are 150m long, but there are lots of shorter routes too.

 (Craig an Eilte)

-** JFMAMJJASOND 3, 7, 2 Some areas are very slow to dry, but the outlook is very scenic.
+*** JFMAMJJASOND 7, 11, 2, 1 Some areas are very slow to dry, but the outlook from this large south facing crag is very scenic.
+Routes to 60m.

 Fish Kettle